jdereg/json-io/README.md

 See https://github.com/jdereg/json-command-servlet for a light-weight servlet that processes Ajax / XHR calls.

 Featured on http://json.org.
+ * 2.7.4
+  * Bug fix: ArrayIndexOutOfBounds exception occurring when serializing non-static inner class with nested template parameters.
+JsonReader was incorrectly passing on the 'this$0' field for further template argument processing when it should not have.
  * 2.7.3
   * `JsonReader` executes faster (more efficiently manages internal 'snippet' buffer and last line and column read.)
   * Improved date parsing: day of week support (long or short name), days with suffix (3rd, 25th, etc.), Java's default `.toString()` output for `Date` now parses, full time zone support, extra whitespace allowed within the date string.